Revised: February 23, 2021 (click here for printable PDF)

 7. To accept for the agenda of the next regular meeting any item endorsed by majority vote of the Senate.

 8. To prepare a slate of nominees, drawn from the Senate membership, for President-Elect, Secretary and all standing committee positions and special committee positions, if any, at the April meeting of the Senate.
-The President-Elect will be voted on at the April meeting and the other positions will be voted on at the August meeting the following academic year.
+The President-Elect will be voted on at the April meeting and the other positions will be voted on at the August meeting of the following academic year.

 9. To nominate qualified Faculty members of the College for other positions and offices that the Senate is responsible for filling, and to present the nominees to the Senate for election at the appropriate times.